Where am I?

 What is the process of admission?

-An applicant, after submitting the initial requirements and considered for possible admission, will have to undergo a psychological evaluation by a Diocese appointed Clinical Psychologist.
+An applicant, after submitting the initial requirements and being considered for possible admission, will have to undergo a psychological evaluation by a Diocese of Tucson appointed Clinical Psychologist.
+They will then be interviewed by the Vocations Admission Board, who will present their recommendation to the Bishop who makes the final admission decision.

 Are there any financial considerations?

-The Diocese of Tucson will assist the seminarian in his financial needs which include tuition, and grants.
-However, it may also consider requesting the applicant to apply for student loans which will be paid by the Diocese after a specified number of years of service after ordination.
+The Diocese of Tucson will assist the seminarian in his financial needs which include tuition and college expenses.
+The seminarian may also apply for grants (free financial aid, which does not have to be paid back) to help with tution costs.
+However, the Diocese may also consider requesting the applicant to apply for student loans which will be paid by the Diocese after a specified number of years of service after ordination.